Logarithmic sized proofs of commitment

 Case 1: $n = 1$

-1. The prover sends $(a,b)$ and the verifier checks that $P \stackrel{?}= aG + bH + abQ$ the algorithm ends.
+1. The prover sends $(a,b)$ and the verifier checks that $P \stackrel{?}= aG + bH + abQ$.
+The algorithm ends.

 Case 2: $n > 1$

-$$\begin{align*} L &= (a_1b_2 + a_3b_4 + \dots a_{n-1}b_n)Q+(a_1G_2 + a_3G_4 + \dots a_{n-1}G_n)+(b_1H_2 + b_3H_4 + \dots b_{n-1}H_n)\\ R &= (a_2b_1 + a_4b_3 + \dots a_nb_{n-1})Q+(a_2G_1 + a_4G_3 + \dots a_nG_{n-1})+(b_2H_1 + b_4H_3 + \dots b_nH_{n-1}) \end{align*} $$
+1. The prover computes and sends to the verifier $(L, R)$ which are simply the off-diagonal terms of all the vectors concatenated together (see the animation above): $$\begin{align*} L &= (a_1b_2 + a_3b_4 + \dots a_{n-1}b_n)Q+(a_1G_2 + a_3G_4 + \dots a_{n-1}G_n)+(b_2H_1 + b_4H_3 + \dots b_nH_{n-1})\\ R &= (a_2b_1 + a_4b_3 + \dots a_nb_{n-1})Q+(a_2G_1 + a_4G_3 + \dots a_nG_{n-1})+(b_1H_2 + b_3H_4 + \dots b_{n-1}H_n) \end{align*} $$

-1. The verifier sends randomness $u$
+2. The verifier sends randomness $u$.

-$$ \begin{align*} P’ &= Lu^2+P+Ru^{-2}\\ \mathbf{G}’&=\mathsf{fold}(\mathbf{G}, u^{-1})\\ \mathbf{H}’&=\mathsf{fold}(\mathbf{H}, u^{-1})\\\\ \end{align*} $$
+3. The prover and verifier both compute: $$ \begin{align*} P’ &= Lu^2+P+Ru^{-2}\\ \mathbf{G}’&=\mathsf{fold}(\mathbf{G}, u^{-1})\\ \mathbf{H}’&=\mathsf{fold}(\mathbf{H}, u)\\\\ \end{align*} $$

-1. The prover computes $$ \begin{align*} \mathbf{a}’&=\mathsf{fold}(\mathbf{a},u)\\ \mathbf{b}’&=\mathsf{fold}(\mathbf{b},u) \end{align*} $$
+4. The prover computes: $$ \begin{align*} \mathbf{a}’&=\mathsf{fold}(\mathbf{a},u)\\ \mathbf{b}’&=\mathsf{fold}(\mathbf{b},u^{-1}) \end{align*} $$

-2. $\texttt{prove_commitments_log}(P’, G’, H’, \mathbf{a}’, \mathbf{b}’)$
+5. $\texttt{prove_commitments_log}(P’, G’, H’, \mathbf{a}’, \mathbf{b}’)$

 The following exercises can be found in our ZK Bulletproofs GitHub Repo: